Interview JMU Students

 Before Your Visit

-- Lunches will be provided in the Chandler Hall Dining Room or Sonner Hall Conference Room for employers who will be interviewing on campus that day.
+- Lunches will be provided in Room 2010 of the Bistro 1908 Restaurant, which is located on the 2nd Floor of the Student Success Center, for employers who will be interviewing on campus that day.

-- Please contact email@example.com with the name(s) of the representatives from your organization to expect for lunch.
+- Please contact firstname.lastname@example.org with the name(s) of four representatives from your organization to expect for lunch.

 - Representatives not participating in the luncheon may refer to our on campus and off campus facilities for lunch arrangement options.